trivialfis/pyhwloc/docs/source/build.rst

 - ``hwloc-root-dir=/path/to/hwloc`` to specify the path of an existing hwloc installation.
 - ``fetch-hwloc=True`` to build the fat wheel.

-The binary wheel for Linux uses plugins by default.
-However, plugins for Windows is not yet supported.
-Due to the plugins support, all symbols from hwloc are loaded into the public name space using :py:data:`ctypes.RTLD_GLOBAL`.
+The binary wheel uses plugins by default.
+Due to the plugins support, all symbols from hwloc are loaded into the linker's public name space using :py:data:`ctypes.RTLD_GLOBAL`.
+For the Windows build, please make sure the CUDA runtime and driver libraries are in the ``PATH`` when you import pyhwloc.

 Building the Document
 =====================